 Although heat is included in the name, you can use a heat pump for AC.
-It works by moving heat instead of creating it (the way a furnace does) which is why it can be used as a heating and cooling unit.
-It's true that heat pumps can be very efficient, although most air conditioners are about equal in terms of SEER rating.
-Just examine these two top of the line systems from Lennox.
+It works by transferring heat instead of creating it (the way a furnace does) which is why it also is used as a heating and cooling system.
+It's true that heat pumps can be very efficient, but most air conditioners are roughly equivalent in terms of SEER rating.
+Just examine these two luxury level systems from Lennox.

 XC25 Air Conditioner